Walking the Pembrokeshire Coast Path

 Now, I have never been one to be deterred by the slightest mishap – large ones have me heading for the nearest exit – but small ones see the best of me.
 So, once I had stopped doing my best impersonation of Hugh Grant at the start of Four Weddings and a Funeral and we had ascertained that the damage to the car was not terminal, we – well mum really – concluded there was little point in letting a negative start ruin what was, weather-wise at least, and contrary to all expectations the previous evening, a rather beautiful day.

-Having eventually completed my ill-fated reversing manoeuvre, I set off in search of St Govan’s Head, which Sarah had informed me was the alternative starting point for my walk should the firing range be in use and I had been stupid enough to prang my mother’s – did I forget to mention this slight detail earlier? – car.
+Having eventually completed my ill-fated reversing manoeuvre, I set off in search of St Govan’s Head, which Sarah had earlier informed was the alternative starting point for my walk should the firing range be in use and I had been stupid enough to prang my mother’s – did I forget to mention this slight detail earlier? – car.

 St Govan’s Head is a large promontory with a car park handily placed for those people wise enough to take in the meaning of “road ahead closed”.
 Before I had even left the car park a male rambler, with two female companions, came up to share his appreciation for the impact my driving skills had had on the car.
 As we male-bonded, – “You should have seen the other one.”
 “It was a wall.” – the three women seemed content to let us talk manly inconsequence.

 “They can take that out easily enough,” he said – accurately as it transpired – of the dent in the bumper.

-Thus reassured, though I had absolutely no idea whether my new acquaintance was part of the Ferrari pit crew or Mr Beans’ brother-in-law, I set off along my path, as Mum took the car back to the guest house.
+Thus reassured, though I had absolutely no idea whether my new acquaintance was part of the Ferrari pit crew or Mr Beans’ brother-in-law, I set off along my path, as Mum drove the car back to the guest house.

 When you think of going on a beach holiday it’s unlikely that the words West Wales are the first to pop in your mind.
 The Maldives perhaps or Thailand, even Southern Spain or the Algarve, but El Costa del Pembroke surely not?